 Trigger write instruction example

-The following example shows an example of the trigger_write native instruction.
-For the meaning of each parameter value, see the HVI Python API help that is installed with PathWave Test Sync Executive.
+The following example shows an example of the HVI-native instruction trigger_write.
+For the meaning of each parameter value, see the HVI API help that is installed with PathWave Test Sync Executive.
 It is located at: